stevana/raft/README.md

 `ConcIO` monad, which has implementations of concurrency primitives that act deterministically.
-This allows us to test that the raft nodes run correctly in a wide space of thread interleavings giving us more confidence that our code is correct, assuming "correct" implementations of the `MonadRaftAsync` and `MonadRaftChan` typeclasses.
+This allows us to test that the raft nodes run correctly in a wide space of thread interleavings giving us more confidence that our code is correct, assuming "correct" implementations of the `MonadRaftFork` and `MonadRaftChan` typeclasses.

 #### Persistent State